 Grooming Your Pet at Home

 If your pet is aggressive or fearful, seek out a professional groomer.
-If you decide to go this route, keep social-distancing guidelines in mind and ensure they adhere to cleaning and safety standards.
+If you decide to go this route, ensure they adhere to cleaning and safety standards.

 BRUSHING: DOGS

 Most dogs love to be brushed, and you can brush them once a day or every other day.
 Dogs can have hair or fur or a combination of both.
 Those with hair need regular combing, grooming, and haircuts.
-Those with fur may just need a good, consistent brushing depending on their hair length.
-While most dogs also shed to some degree, there are some breeds who shed all year-round and others who shed heavily twice a year as they transition from winter to summer coats.
-Pay attention to your dog’s coat as unusual shedding can be caused by health issues, food, or environment.
+Those with fur might just need a good, consistent brushing depending on their hair length.
+While most dogs also shed to some degree, there are some breeds that shed all year round and others who shed heavily twice a year as they transition from winter to summer coats.
+Pay attention to your dog’s coat—unusual shedding can be caused by health issues, food, or environment.

 • Be on the lookout for mats, which can prevent healthy, new hair growth.